What Is Subarachnoid Hemorrhage?

 Long-Term Outlook

-• Beyond the Hospital: Surviving SAH is just the first step.
-Long-term survival rates are better than in the past, but SAH survivors often face a higher risk of health problems compared to the general population.
+Surviving SAH is just the first step.
+While survival rates have improved, SAH survivors often face a higher risk of health problems compared to the general population.

 Dealing with Long-Term Effects

-• Mood and Sleep: Many survivors struggle with depression, anxiety, and sleep problems, which can significantly affect their quality of life.
+• Mood and Sleep: Depression, anxiety, and sleep problems can significantly affect the quality of life.

-• Seizures and Epilepsy: A small number of survivors may develop epilepsy, especially those who had seizures at the time of their SAH.
+• Seizures and Epilepsy: A small number of survivors may develop epilepsy.

-• Sense of Smell: Some people might lose their sense of smell, especially if they had surgery for their aneurysm.
+• Sense of Smell: Some patients may lose their sense of smell, especially after aneurysm surgery.

 The Risk of Another Bleed